Miklind/roboshipsweb/README.md

 This is React skill demostration app by Mikko Lindfors.
 It is partial remake of my old programming [game](https://roboships.sourceforge.net) .

-Made with: next.js, tailwind.css and DaisyUI
+Made with: next.js, tailwindcss and DaisyUI

 ## Getting Started